ethereum/ethereum-org-website/src/content/developers/docs/scaling/plasma/index.md

 ### Dispute arbitration {#dispute-arbitration}

-Like any blockchain, plasma chains need a mechanism for enforcing the integrity of transactions in case participants start to act maliciously (e.g., double-spending funds).
+Like any blockchain, plasma chains need a mechanism for enforcing the integrity of transactions in case participants act maliciously (e.g. double-spending funds).
 To this end, plasma chains use fraud proofs to arbitrate disputes concerning the validity of state transitions and penalize bad behavior.
 Fraud proofs are used as a mechanism through which a Plasma child chain files a complaint to its parent chain or to the root chain.

 A fraud-proof is simply a claim that a particular state transition is invalid.
 An example is if a user (Alice) tries to spend the same funds twice.
 Perhaps she spent the UTXO in a transaction with Bob and wants to spend the same UTXO (which is now Bob's) in another transaction.